doheelee0328/Personal-Blog/README.md

 To get started with the server, follow these steps:

 - Run the command npm install to install the necessary dependencies.
-- Create an environment file and store the MongoDB URL and the desired port number.
+- Create an environment file (e.g., .env) and configure the following variables:
+     - MONGODB_URL: The URL of your MongoDB database.
+     - PORT: The desired port number for the server.
+     - SECRET: The desired secret key for the JWT (JSON Web Token) signing process to work securely.
 - Run the command npm run dev to start the server.

 ### API Endpoints